 Students are required to take two field placements as part of their Contextual Studies requirement.
 At least one must be in a parish setting, and both may be.
 UMC students can be placed in United Methodist churches.

-The co-curricular environment supporting United Methodist formation at United offers various co-curricular activities that create a broader environment of United Methodist formation.
+The co-curricular environment supporting United Methodist formation at United offers various activities that create a broader environment of United Methodist formation.

 United Methodist community worship